Personalized Father's Day Card Activity

 - Now you will have two flaps of white paper remaining, one on the left and one on the right.
 Wrap the white paper around the shirt cardboard like a present, smoothing it evenly.
 Overlap the right flap of the white paper over the left one, so that the edge is about 1” off center, and then glue it down, like this:

 - Pull out your red paper, and the extra sheet of white paper.
-Cut two long triangles from the white paper to form your shirt collar, and one 2” square from the red paper to form the "knot" of the tie (you can do these freehand, or try downloading our template above).
-Finally, cut a tie from the red paper by cutting a rectangle approximately 7”x3” and folding it (again, see our downloadable.)
+Cut two long triangles from the white paper to form your shirt collar, and one 2” square from the red paper to form the "knot" of the tie (you can do these freehand).
+Finally, cut a tie from the red paper by cutting a rectangle approximately 7”x3” and folding it.

 - Before gluing everything down, invite your child to write "To Dad" on the front of the tie, and then to add decorations that make the tie personal to him.
 Does Dad love fishing?
 Gardening?
 Football?
 Draw it in!